lakshaybhushan/KalaKunj/README.md

 - Kala Kunj is an innovative Augmented Reality (AR) project that showcases the rich tapestry of Indian art forms, state-wise.
 - Users will enter a virtual space through AR technology after scanning a personalized card, creating a unique and interactive art exploration experience.
 - The project involves creating an AR-based Cultural art Gallery using Blender for 3D modelling and Unity for development.
 It includes interactive features scripted in C#, providing cultural insights and multilingual support.
-The system uses Vuforia SDK facilitating a personalized gallery journey for each user.
 All these features aim to enhance user engagement and provide a rich cultural experience.

 ## Creators :